-The Gastrointestinal (GI) Oncology Program’s world-class experts at UCI Medical Center provide the most innovative diagnostic and treatment services for gastrointestinal malignancies.
+The Gastrointestinal (GI) Oncology Program’s world-class experts with the UCI Heath Digestive Health Institute provide the most innovative diagnostic and treatment services for gastrointestinal malignancies.
 These include cancers of the esophagus, stomach, pancreas, liver, small intestine and colon.

-Patients receive expert, compassionate care from a multidisciplinary team of UCI Health specialists in gastroenterology, internal medicine, surgical oncology, medical oncology, radiation oncology, oncologic nursing, psychology, dietetics and social work at the medical center’s H.H.
+Patients receive expert, compassionate care from a multidisciplinary team of UCI Health specialists in gastroenterology, internal medicine, surgical oncology, medical oncology, radiation oncology, oncologic nursing, psychology, dietetics and social work at the institute's flagship location, H.H.
 Chao Comprehensive Digestive Disease Center (CDDC).

 To schedule an appointment, call 888-717-4463 or complete our online appointment request form ›

 Our gastrointestinal cancer specialists diagnose and treat the following conditions:

 Barrett's esophagus involves damage to the esophageal lining caused when stomach acids leak back into the tube carrying food from the throat to the stomach.
 This condition can worsen and lead to an increased risk of developing cancer of the esophagus.